Airspeed indicator: Jet aircraft

 Jet aircraft do not have VNO and VNE like piston-engined aircraft, but instead have a maximum operating speed expressed in knots, VMO and Mach number, MMO.
-Thus, a pilot of a jet airplane needs both an airspeed indicator and a Machmeter, with appropriate red lines.
+Thus, a pilot of a jet aeroplane needs both an airspeed indicator and a Machmeter, with appropriate red lines.
 An ASI will include a red-and-white striped pointer, or "barber's pole", that automatically moves to indicate the applicable speed limit at any given time.

 Angle of attack and Lift Reserve Indicators

-An airplane can stall at any speed, so monitoring the ASI alone will not prevent a stall.
+An aeroplane can stall at any speed, so monitoring the ASI alone will not prevent a stall.
 The critical angle of attack (AOA) determines when an aircraft will stall.
 For a particular configuration, it is a constant independent of weight, bank angle, temperature, density altitude, and the center of gravity of an aircraft.
 An AOA indicator provides stall situational awareness as a means for monitoring the onset of the critical AOA.
 The AOA indicator will show the current AOA and its proximity to the critical AOA.

 Similarly, the Lift Reserve Indicator (LRI) provides a measure of the amount of lift being generated.
 It uses a pressure differential system to provide the pilot with a visual representation of reserve lift available.